tkamag/Deep-Learning-1/README.md

 # Deep-Learning
-Deep learning examples in Keras and PyTorch.
+How to apply deep learning algorithms using Keras and PyTorch.
+Written in a tutorial-like style so you can code along and follow my brief explanations.
+Some basic knowledge in python and deep learning is assumed...